Filament rotation in the California L1482 cloud: Filament gas velocities

 For the single-component IRAM 30~m models we remove artifacts produced by bad fits, located in the outer parts of the filament at low SNR.
 We define SNR~=~I$_{\rm{peak}}$/$\sigma_{\rm{rms}}$, where I$_{\rm{peak}}$ is the peak intensity of the modeled spectra and $\sigma_{\rm{rms}}$ is derived from the original data in the same velocity range as in the fitter.
 We measure the SNR in all cubes.
 For consistency with the fitter procedure we remove spectra with SNR~$<$~3.5.
 We obtain good results with this approach, giving us clean models to work with.

 In Figure~\ref{fig:aligned_tracers} we present the cleaned version of the modeled \co mean line velocity (moment 1) map.
 In the left panel we show the standard moment 1 map, while in the right panel we align the map at each $\delta$ to the \nh ridgeline.
 From this figure it is immediately obvious, especially in the South region, that we detect a clear and confined velocity gradient (VG) going from negative~$\rightarrow$~positive velocities from east~$\rightarrow$~west, ``hugging'' the \nh ridgeline.
+Gas velocity gradients have been detected in different filamentary systems with different proposed origins such as filamentary rotation, shear, gas inflow, and cloud-cloud collisions \citep[e.g.,][]{ uchida91,jimenez14,lee14,fernandez14,henshaw14}.
 We study this velocity gradient in detail in \S~\ref{sub:vel_grad}.

 For \sco, \co, \hco, and HNC the line widths present large variations along $\delta$.
 Here we test whether the large velocity dispersions are the result of fitting a double-component or more complex line profile with a single Gaussian by using a double-component model.
 From the double velocity-component fitting results, we find that most spectra can be fitted with only one Gaussian, while the secondary component generally has low SNR compared to the defined threshold.
 In order to identify spectra with reliable double components we define a temperature threshold.
 If the peaks of both components are above the threshold we consider them as well-detected.
 For \co, we identify two well fitted velocity components when we set this threshold to 0.8~K, almost three times the noise value of Field 1 (see Table \ref{tracers_table}).
 From the above procedure, we conclude that $\sim$13\% of the \co data contains double-components.
 These are mainly located at or near the \nh ridgeline.
 When fit individually, the components of these spectra have slightly lower line widths compared to the single components.
 The North region presents more double-component spectra compared to the South, as we expect (see discussion below).
-In order to avoid line-width and velocity contamination or confusion in the subsequent analysis, we remove the pixels in which double-component spectra are detected.
+In order to avoid line-width and velocity contamination or confusion in the subsequent analysis, we remove the pixels in which double-component spectra are detected (see Figure~\ref{fig:2g_example}).

 In short, the single component spectra dominate the spectral cubes, and the measured velocities and the line widths of the fitting procedure agree well with previous observations of L1482 \citep[e.g.,][]{li2014,kong15}.
 The removal of the double component spectra does not affect the results of our analysis below.
 Moreover, we find no \co or \hco spectra exhibiting a clear blue asymmetry or an inverse P-Cygni like profile.
 Such profiles would indicate infall along the line of sight \citep[e.g.,][]{myers2000,evans15, smith12}.
 The absence of an infall signature may be caused by the resolution of our data.
 We conclude that our procedure adopting single-component fits is robust.
 In the sections that follow we use these to analyze the velocity structure of L1482.